 My favourite thing about Jody is she’s so interesting – also she’s just the right balance between a ‘good character’ and a ‘bad character’.
 She often makes the wrong decisions and loses her temper, however at heart Jody has a strong sense of justice and cares about the other kids deeply.
 This makes her a lot of fun and never boring!

 I think when I was younger me and Jody were a lot more similar but that’s changed the longer I’ve played her.
 She’s a lot more frustrated than me, then again she has a lot more that doesn’t go her way in life.
 She is also a lot braver than I think I am, she’s been through a lot over the course of the show!

 Are any of the cast members pranksters?

 No one is particularly a prankster on set but everyone is absolutely hilarious!
-We, Annabelle, Connor Lawson (Alex) and Ruben had lunch together everyday – we had Lunchtime Club and that was so so funny!
+Me, Annabelle, Connor Lawson and Ruben had lunch together every day – we had Lunchtime Club and that was so, so funny!
 Me and Annabelle often went on photoshoots where we explored the building which was a lot of fun.

 Did you have fun on the set of Horrid Henry the Movie?

 Horrid Henry was a while back but I can remember that it was a lot of fun – even if I did end up losing my voice from growling!